NilPointer-Software/bdfd-wiki/src/bdscript/banComplex.md

 # $ban
-Bans the mentioned user with the reason.
+Bans the mentioned user with a reason.

 ## Syntax
 ```